Zacharyjpeter/coding-journal/journal.md

 # coding-journal
 <h2><strong>#100daysofcode Challenge</strong></h2>
+<h3><i>12.1.22 (Day Eleven)</i></h3>
+Today I re-learned how to use target="_blank" in an href element to open a new tab on click.
+Also re-learned how to add sections to my code.
+I can improve by finding a way to get more reps on each skill.
+It's difficult to remember what I've learned when I only use it once.
 <h3><i>11.29.22 (Day Ten)</i></h3>
 Today I learned my coding journal file extension was MD which means markdown.
 I changed it to HTML.
 I also learned VSC linting extensions help find syntax errors.
 What I can do to improve is implement more repetition.
 New skills don't stick without practice.
 <br>